 The Department of Industrial Engineering and Management co-operates closely with the national and international companies (ranging from start-ups to multinational enterprises) and research institutes of the field.
 In addition, the department has academic co-operation with high-quality international universities and organisations.

 The topics of the major are linked to ongoing research focus areas in the Department of Industrial Engineering and Management at Aalto University School of Science.

 Programme-specific admission requirements

-The Department of Industrial Engineering and Management is responsible for the academic evaluation of the applications.
 The number of student places is limited and the evaluation process is highly competitive.
-If the number of acceptable applicants exceeds the admission quota, only the highest ranked applicants can be selected.
-The number of student places do not need to be filled if there are not enough sufficiently acceptable applicants.
+If the number of acceptable applicants exceeds the admission quota, the board will only select the highest ranked applicants.
+The number of student places does not need to be filled if there are not enough sufficiently acceptable applicants.

 - previous academic performance (grades)